infinispan/dotnet-client/README.md

 * .NET Core SDK and Runtime.
 Tools other than that are downloaded from internet to `./buildtools`.
 It uses [FAKE](http://fake.build) internally, bootstrapped from `.\build.ps1`.

 * mono, unzip and wget on Linux.
 * the C++ native client.
-This is automatically downloaded from the build script or a local version can be used pointing the env var HOTROD_PREBUILT_DIR to the root of the unpacked package (cmake/cpack usually put these files under /build_dir/_CPack_Packages)
+This is automatically downloaded from the build script or a local version can be used pointing the env var HOTROD_PREBUILT_DIR to the root of the unpacked package (cmake/cpack usually puts these files under /build_dir/_CPack_Packages)

 ### On windows